Tomyao/recipes-app/README.md

 ### Offline favorites

-- Persisted via `idb` in `client/src/features/favorites/db.ts` (`saveFavorite`, `removeFavorite`, `getFavorite`, `getAllFavorites`, `isFavorite`), keyed by `idMeal`.
+- Persisted via `idb` in `client/src/features/favorites/db.ts` (`saveFavorite`, `removeFavorite`, `getFavorite`, `getAllFavorites`, `isFavorite`), keyed by `idMeal`. `FavoriteMeal` (`client/src/lib/types.ts`) stores the full recipe — ingredients, instructions, tags, YouTube/source links — not just a summary.
 - `client/src/features/favorites/useFavorites.ts` wraps those in TanStack Query hooks (`useFavoritesList`, `useIsFavorite`, `useToggleFavorite`) so the UI reacts to changes without prop drilling.
-- The Favorites page works with the app fully offline (IndexedDB has no network dependency).
-Opening a favorited recipe's Details page offline shows the saved summary (image/category/area) with a note that full ingredients/instructions will load next time you're online — unless that detail response was already cached by the service worker's network-first `/api/meal/:id` handler, in which case the full page renders instantly from cache.
+All three use `networkMode: "always"`, since they only touch IndexedDB and must keep working while offline (React Query's default `networkMode` would otherwise pause them when `navigator.onLine` is false).
+- Favoriting a recipe fetches and saves its full details immediately (`useToggleFavorite`), even when favorited from a listing card whose API response is shallow (e.g. a category grid, which only has id/name/thumbnail).
+If that fetch can't complete (offline), the shallow data is saved as a fallback, and `Details.tsx` silently backfills the full details into IndexedDB the next time you view that recipe online.
+- The Favorites page and a favorited recipe's Details page both work fully offline (IndexedDB has no network dependency): Details falls back to the saved copy — rendered with the exact same layout as the live view, via the shared `RecipeContent` component — whenever the network request fails, with a small banner noting it's showing your saved copy.

 ### Testing offline behavior

 1. `npm run build && npm run preview` in `client/` (service workers are flaky on `vite dev`'s HMR; test against a production build).
 2. Open the app, browse a few recipes and categories, and save 1–2 favorites so the caches populate.
 3. DevTools → Application → Service Workers → check "Offline" (or Network tab → "Offline").
-4. Reload: previously visited pages and images should still render; unvisited recipes show `offline.html`'s friendly fallback (or the Details page's "saved copy" state, if favorited); Favorites remain fully editable.
+4. Reload: previously visited pages and images should still render; favorited recipes' Details pages render in full (with a "showing your saved copy" banner); unvisited, non-favorited recipes show `offline.html`'s friendly fallback; Favorites remain fully editable.
 5. Toggle "Offline" off again — the "Back online" toast should appear and fresh data should load on next navigation.

 ## Development scripts